 There is a difference between major and minor revisions.
 Minor revisions are relatively quick and easy, such as changing colour, text, size and position.
 A major revision will require redrawing part or all of the artwork.
 The best time to make changes is during the sketching stage.
 Once the artwork is coloured it is more difficult to make changes.

 The Australian Society of Authors (ASA) publishes information on recommended rates of pay for writers and illustrators in Australia.
 This information helps negotiate and benchmark their work.
-A full page colour book illustration is listed at $688 ex GST.
+The recommended price for a full page colour book illustration is $688 ex GST.
 This takes into consideration the cost of living in Australia, income tax rates etc. In reality, many Australian illustrators charge less than the published rates due to competition from overseas.

 Both flat and hourly rates have their place in Australia.
 If you want to know the actual cost of the project upfront, go with an illustrator who offers a flat rate or price per project.
 If you have a clearly defined scope of work and don't mind adjusting your budget, an hourly rate could work for you.
 A good starting point is $50 per hour, which is the average hourly rate for an illustrator in Australia.